yiemwa123/info2300final/submit-m2.md

     Your assignment's **submission time** is the time of your **last push** and _not_ the time of your last commit (the dates next to commits in GitHub).

-- [] I am ready to have my assignment graded.
+- [x] I am ready to have my assignment graded.

 **Sign your name and include today's date and time to submit MILESTONE 2.**

-- Full Name:
+- Full Name: Emma Wang
-- Date & Time:
+- Date & Time: 4/22/2020 10:49 pm